 (2) The person not restrained by a seat belt assembly is in a vehicle in which the number of persons exceeds the number of seat belt assemblies available in the vehicle or the number of seat belt assemblies originally installed in the vehicle, whichever is greater; provided that all available seat belt assemblies are being used to restrain passengers;

-(3) The person not restrained by a seat belt assembly has a condition that prevents appropriate restraint by the seat belt assembly; provided the condition is duly certified by a physician, a physician assistant, or an advanced practice registered nurse who shall state the nature of the condition, as well as the reason the restraint is inappropriate;
+(3) The person not restrained by a seat belt assembly has a condition that prevents appropriate restraint by the seat belt assembly; provided that the condition is duly certified by a physician, a physician assistant, or an advanced practice registered nurse who shall state the nature of the condition and the reason the restraint is inappropriate;

 (5) Otherwise exempted by rules adopted by the department of transportation pursuant to chapter 91.

 (d) This section shall not be deemed to change existing laws, rules, or procedures pertaining to a trial of a civil action for damages for personal injuries or death sustained in a motor vehicle accident.

 (e) A person who fails to comply with the requirements of this section: